 Ironically, both platforms boast that they are flexible options to build an online store, however, both are adjustable in different ways.
 Wix targets beginners with its drag-and-drop site editor that has no restrictions, on the other hand, Shopify provides code access that allows tweaking storefronts for more advanced users.

-Both Wix and Shopify have many business-oriented features.
+No matter which one you pick, Wix or Shopify, both have many business-oriented features.
 Remember, of course, that different businesses have different needs.
 If you are running an online store, Shopify has a clear advantage due to it being a powerful eCommerce platform.
 However, if you own a physical business and want to promote it online – then Wix may be a better option.

 For example, Wix is really great when it comes to creating landing pages, or blog spaces – both features that businesses may be able to take advantage of.